google-research/google-research/smu/query_sqlite.md

 Where to write the output (uses stdout if not given)

-## Selecting Conformers
+## Selecting Molecules

-The most straightforward way to get some conformers out is with
+The most straightforward way to get some molecules out is with
 * `--random_fraction` where each record in the database is returned with this probability.
 Note that the entire database is read, so this can be quite slow.

 During the build of the database, we add several indices for fast lookup.
 You can provide multiple options and you will get output for all of them.

 * `--btids`: List of bond topology ids (e.g 85532).
-All conformers with this bond topology ID (including the detected bond topologies) are returned.
+All molecules with this bond topology ID (including the detected bond topologies) are returned.

-* `--cids`: List of conformer id (eg 85532001).
-Zero or one conformers will be returned for each cid.
+* `--cids`: List of molecule id (eg 85532001).
+Zero or one molecules will be returned for each cid.

 * `--smiles`: List of SMILES strings (e.g. CC=O).
-All conformers with bond topologies represented by these SMILES (including the detected bond topologies) are returned.
+All molecules with bond topologies represented by these SMILES (including the detected bond topologies) are returned.
 Note that these inputs will be recanonicalized using the same procedure we used to build the database so alternative SMILES that are the same bond topology will return the same set of results.
 Note that if aromatic smiles are given one of the kekulized forms will be chosen somewhat arbitrarily.
-However, because of our geometry detection, this should still return the set of conformers covering the other kekulized form.
+However, because of our geometry detection, this should still return the set of molecules covering the other kekulized form.

 * `-–stoichiometries`: List of stoichiometries like (C6H6) to query.
 Case does not matter.

-* `--smarts`: Use a [SMARTS pattern](https://www.daylight.com/dayhtml/doc/theory/theory.smarts.html) to select a set of conformers.
-This effectively finds a set of bond topology ids and then returns all conformers for those bond topology ids (like `--btids`.
+* `--smarts`: Use a [SMARTS pattern](https://www.daylight.com/dayhtml/doc/theory/theory.smarts.html) to select a set of molecules.
+This effectively finds a set of bond topology ids and then returns all molecules for those bond topology ids (like `--btids`.
 A couple points to note
     * Unlike the other options here, only a single SMARTS pattern is allowed.
     * Since we do not use any notion of aromatic bonds, you should only use aliphatic atoms (i.e. 'C' and not 'c') in your SMARTS.